abarkad/Enterprise-homelab/README.md

 # Enterprise Cybersecurity Homelab

-Enterprise-style cybersecurity homelab built using Cisco networking equipment, a Dell PowerEdge server, Proxmox VE, Kali Linux, and intentionally vulnerable systems.
+An enterprise-style cybersecurity homelab built with Cisco networking equipment, a Dell PowerEdge server, Proxmox VE, Kali Linux, and intentionally vulnerable systems.

 The goal of this project is to gain hands-on experience in: